How The Models Work

 Probabilistic Risk Outputs (P10 / P50 / P90)

-Deterministic point estimates are insufficient for commercial risk decisions.
-All Macro spatial outputs are delivered as probabilistic surfaces20Asseng, S. et al. Uncertainty in simulating wheat yields under climate change.
+Point estimates are insufficient for commercial risk decisions.
+Every Macro spatial output is delivered as a probabilistic surface20Asseng, S. et al. Uncertainty in simulating wheat yields under climate change.
 Nat.
 Clim.
-Change 3, 827–832 (2013). doi.org/10.1038/nclimate1916 quantifying yield response, carbon intensity, and downside risk as explicit P10/P50/P90 confidence distributions.
-This equips procurement and commercialization teams with a quantified view of worst-case exposure before capital or field budgets are committed.
+Change 3, 827–832 (2013). doi.org/10.1038/nclimate1916 — quantifying yield response, carbon intensity, and downside risk as explicit P10/P50/P90 confidence distributions.
+Procurement and commercialization teams get a quantified view of worst-case exposure before capital or field budgets are committed.

 The Compounding Data Advantage